The impact of abstract and object tags on image privacy classification: Tag representation for classifier

 {\textbf{Discriminative selection}.
 To equalise the dictionary sizes across all tag types, we calculate the $\chi^2$ score between the probabilities of each tag $t_j \in S$ appearing in the images from a dataset and their corresponding binary privacy labels.
 A higher $\chi^2$ score indicates a stronger correlation between the tag probability and the privacy value, suggesting that the tag is important for image privacy.
 We keep the top $M$ tags:

 with $|S^\prime| = M = 1000$.
 Dictionary sizes around $1000$ are commonly used for image privacy~\cite{Zhao_2022_privacyalert, Zhao_2023_deep_gated, liu2023modality_coupling}.
-The resulting feature vector $p(i, S^\prime)$ for each image $i$ has dimension $M$.
+The resulting feature vector $p(x_i, S^\prime)$ for each image $x_i$ has dimension $M$.
 Fig.~\ref{GT_concrete_1-5_dependancy_from_chi2_score_color-freq_size-std} shows the distribution of tag concreteness and $\chi^2$ scores.
-It is notable that both concrete and abstract tag sets contain tags with high $\chi^2$ scores, indicating their potential importance for image privacy classification on corresponding datasets.
+It is notable that both concrete and abstract tag sets contain tags with high $\chi^2$ scores, indicating their potential importance for image privacy classification on the corresponding dataset.

 {\textbf{Tag sparsity control}.
-To control the number of tags $k$ describing an image $i$, for each image we retain only the top-$k$ tags with the highest probabilities $p(i,t_j)$ among tags in $S^\prime$, setting all remaining tag probabilities to zero:

-As a result for each tag type (set $S \in \{A, B, T\}$) image $i$ is described with a feature vector } Therefore, for each image $i$ and number of tags $k$, we get three representations: through abstract $p_k(i, A)$, concrete $p_k(i, B)$, and combined $p_k(i, T)$ tags.
+To control the number of tags $k$ describing an image $x_i$, for each image we retain only the top-$k$ tags with the highest probabilities $p(x_i,t_j)$ among tags in $S^\prime$, setting all remaining tag probabilities to zero: } As a result for each tag type (set $S \in \{A, B, T\}$) image $x_i$ is described with a feature vector } Therefore, for each image $x_i$ and number of tags $k$, we get three representations: through abstract $p_k(x_i, A)$, concrete $p_k(x_i, B)$, and combined $p_k(x_i, T)$ tags.
 Further, we investigate how the tag type and number affect the performance of classifiers trained on the corresponding representations.
 The selection of tag representation, described in this section, ensures that across all tag sets, the dictionary size and the number of active tags per image are matched, so that the only factor influencing performance is the abstractness of the tags.